Social Credit Party of Canada: Split between Quebec and English Canadian factions: 1963–1973

-In the early 1960s there were serious tensions between the party's English and French wings.
+In the early 1960s, there were serious tensions between the party's English and French wings.
 In 1961, Robert Thompson of Alberta defeated Caouette at the party's leadership convention.
 The vote totals were never announced.
 Years later, Caouette claimed that he would have won, but Manning advised him to tell the Quebec delegates to vote for Thompson because the West would never accept a Francophone Catholic as party leader.

 The party returned to Parliament in the 1962 election, electing 30 members, its highest-ever seat total.
-Caouette and 25 other créditistes were elected from Quebec.
-However, it only elected four MPs from the rest of Canada, including Thompson in Red Deer, Alberta.
+Caouette and 25 other créditistes were elected from Quebec, however it only elected four MPs from the rest of Canada, including Thompson in Red Deer, Alberta.
 This began a gradual shift in the federal party's strength from Western Canada to Quebec.
 Under the circumstances, Thompson had no choice but to name Caouette the party's deputy leader.

 The linguistic imbalance caused tension in the Social Credit caucus, as the Quebec MPs regarded Caouette as their leader.
-Also, Caouette and the other Quebec MPs remained true believers in social credit theory while the English branch had largely abandoned it.
-Thompson refused to resign as party leader and the party voted in 1963 for a motion of non-confidence against the government of John Diefenbaker, forcing an election.
+Also, Caouette and the other Quebec MPs remained true believers in social credit theory while Thompson and other anglophone MPs had largely abandoned it.
+Thompson refused to resign as party leader, and the party voted in 1963 for a motion of non-confidence against the government of John Diefenbaker, forcing an election.
 The Socreds won 24 seats, all but four coming from Quebec.

-On September 9, 1963, the party split into an English Canadian wing and a separate French Canadian party led by Caouette called the Ralliement des créditistes.
+On September 9, 1963, Caouette led much of the party's Quebec wing into a Francophone party called the Ralliement des créditistes.
 Of the 20 Social Credit MPs from Quebec in 1963, 13 joined Caouette's Ralliement.
 Of the remaining seven, two ran in the next election as independents, and two joined the Progressive Conservatives.